-The old fortress at Brimstone Hill is somewhat ambitiously nicknamed the Gibraltar of the West Indies but this is still a large fortress,.
-It is UNESCO listed and replete with guns.
+The old fortress at Brimstone Hill, dating back to the French/British conflict, is somewhat ambitiously nicknamed the Gibraltar of the West Indies, but this is still a large fortress, It is UNESCO listed and replete with guns.
 More fantastic views are the main reward for struggling up the hill and many stairs.

-I got a ferry to sister island Nevis and wandered round colonial Charlestown.
-For a small place it's stuffed with Georgian architecture and has a very atmospheric high street ideal for sauntering along the cobbles.
-There's a church from the 1900s founded by freed slaves, the historic Bath Hotel (the first ever constructed in the Caribbean) and an atmospheric Jewish cemetery with graves as old as the 1600s.
+A ferry across the channel known as The Narrows, to sister island Nevis, where I wander round colonial Charlestown.
+For a small place, it's stuffed with Georgian architecture and has a very atmospheric high street, ideal for sauntering along the cobbles.
+There's a church from the 1900s, founded by freed slaves, the historic Bath Hotel (the first ever constructed in the Caribbean) and an atmospheric Jewish cemetery, with graves as old as the 1600s.

-After that a saunter (one and half miles) along the coast to Pinney's Beach.
-There's a long expanse of powdery white sand and a beach bar....The whole is frammed by the (usually) cloud shrouded mountain rising grandly behind.
+After that a stroll (one and half miles) along the coast to Pinney's Beach.
+There's a long expanse of powdery white sand and a beach bar....The whole is framed by the (usually) cloud shrouded mountain rising grandly behind.

 The hotel itself was ok - a three star with an outdoor restaurant that was reminiscent of a holiday camp - wooden communal bench tables.

-Most days I walked down to the beach, at Jolly Harbour.
-The little port is one of several on Antigua that serve yachties and there is a web of small canals here where the boats ply back and forth.
+Most days, I walked down to the beach, at Jolly Harbour, to spend my time idling.
+The little port is one of several on Antigua which serve yachties.
+There is a web of small canals here, where the boats ply back and forth.
 It's an interesting stroll.
 This is a view taken from the helicopter when I went to Montserrat.
 You can see the harbour, the hotel and the supermarket!

-The beach was prettier then that it is now, and much quieter.
+The beach was prettier then that it is now, and much quieter. ( Antigua has 365 powdery soft white sand beaches - so they say.)
 There were still plenty of beach bars, but the sand is exceptionally beautiful, powdery white.
-Wandering down to the point, watching the seabirds on the rocks is rewarding.
-I'm also on the look out for snakes as I've read that the Antiguan racer is among the rarest snakes in the world.
+Wandering down to the point, watching the seabirds on the rocks, is rewarding.
+I'm also on the look out for snakes, as I've read that the Antiguan racer is among the rarest snakes in the world.
 I'm not sure I really want to see one.
 And no doubt they're sensible enough to hide up in the hills.

 There are also several museums, the Sir Vivian Richards Stadium, mostly for cricket matches, of course, a white baroque cathedral, a tiny Botanical Garden, a fort and the (slightly crumbling) Government House.

-English Harbour on the south-eastern coast is perhaps the most famous of the harbours on Antigua.
+English Harbour, on the south-eastern coast, is perhaps the most famous of the harbours on Antigua.
 It's a good place to visit on a day cruise.
-This pretty and well protected bay provides protected shelter during violent storms and is the site of the restored British colonial naval station, "Nelson's Dockyard", named of course after Admiral Nelson.
+This pretty and well protected bay provides protected shelter, during violent storms, and is the site of the restored British colonial naval station, "Nelson's Dockyard".
+It's named of course, after Admiral Nelson.
 Antigua was eventually settled by the British, from St Kitts, and became Britain's "Gateway to the Caribbean".

 Round the corner is Falmouth Bay, yet another harbour.
 This one is where the rich and famous hang out.